 The Australian Government Competitive Neutrality Complaints Office, a separate unit within the Productivity Commission, operates as the Australian Government’s competitive neutrality complaints mechanism.
-It provides independent advice to the Government following private sector complaints about unfair competition from government businesses as a result of them not complying with their competitive neutrality obligations.
+It provides independent advice to the Government following its investigations into complaints about unfair competition from government businesses as a result of them not complying with their competitive neutrality obligations.

 The Office receives and assesses complaints, proceeds with complaints that warrant investigation and provides independent advice to the Treasurer on each matter.
 The Government is not obliged to accept this advice.

 Any individual, organisation or government body with an interest in the application of competitive neutrality may lodge a complaint, although they are encouraged first to discuss their complaint with AGCNCO staff.